shunny2/docker-react/README.md

 Scrim is a web application for registering and listing games.
 The application makes requests to the [backend](https://github.com/shunny2/scrim-backend) via API to perform its functions.

-For the development of Scrim, the most modern libraries that react can offer were used.
+For the development of Scrim, the most modern libraries that [React](https://reactjs.org/) and [Laravel](https://laravel.com/) can offer were used.

 A production version is available at: [https://scrim-games-app.herokuapp.com](https://scrim-games-app.herokuapp.com)